Skip to main content

 Doaktown

-The charming fishing town of Doaktown, New Brunswick is nestled between Miramichi and Fredericton.
-Doaktown is the place to be for the eclipse with the all-inclusive Sky Experience 2024 taking place from April 7-9.
+Doaktown, nestled between Miramichi and Fredericton, is the place to be for the eclipse with the all-inclusive Sky Experience 2024 taking place from April 7-9.

 Accommodations

-The Sky Experience has packages with both Storeytown Cottages and The Ledges Inn.
+The Sky Experience has packages with Storeytown Cottages, The Ledges Inn, and Ponds Resort.

 Additions to Your Trip